INTERSTAT/Statistics-Contextualized/test-case.md

 * the resident population living in areas where air pollutants exceed air quality thresholds;
 * the assessment of the effectsof air pollution on vulnerable population groups.

+More information on the SEP pilot can be found [here](tes-case-sep.md).

 ## Other data

 The SEP pilot involves sensor data, a specific kind of data for which interoperability with statistitical data might be interesting.
 If SEP is not chosen for the main test case, a specific study of the interoperability of NGSI-LD and the [Semantic Sensor Network Ontology](https://www.w3.org/TR/vocab-ssn/) remains useful.